 We have reached the end of the season I like to call Death by a Thousand Sign-up Geniuses.
-Teacher appreciation week, the ice cream social, and zoo field trips are all behind us.
-For ten weeks, we will be free from all requests to bring, buy, chaperone, and chip in.
+Teacher appreciation week, the ice cream social, and zoo field trips are behind us.
+For ten weeks, we will be free from requests to bring, buy, chaperone, and chip in.

 And now I must face my weightiest choice: whether to let my kids spend the summer in front of screens or to let them destroy my house and yard.
 Do I let them kill brain cells on Netflix or do I allow them to conscript every item we own into “creative” endeavors?